 Winner: Ecobee 4

 One of the primary reasons many people choose smart thermostats is because they want to cut down on utility bill costs.
 Although both models mentioned here can help you reach your energy goals, the Nest approach is a little more user-friendly.

 When you adjust the temperature in a way that will result in energy savings, a leaf icon appears on the thermostat.
 Using the Nest Thermostat for heating and setting it to 62 degrees or below will always get you the leaf, as will using the gadget to cool your home and setting the thermostat to 84 degrees or warmer.

 As the Nest Learning Thermostat gets smarter and learns the household’s preferences over time, you’ll see the leaf icon show up on the display whenever you choose temperature settings that save energy based on your preferences and habits.

-The leaf icon doesn’t provide more information besides the icon cue, but Nest’s support documentation about the feature indicates it’ll challenge people to set the thermostat higher or lower than usual.
-Making 1-degree tweaks could save up to 5 percent on energy bills.
+The leaf icon doesn’t provide more information besides the icon cue, but Nest’s support documentation about the feature indicates it will challenge people to set the thermostat higher or lower than usual.
+Making one-degree tweaks could save up to 5% on energy bills.

 You might also like to know that the Ecobee4 is solely a hard-wired smart thermostat, whereas the Nest Learning Thermostat can operate off of either a home’s electricity or batteries in the event of a power outage.